undavide/fs/Frequency Separation 2021.md

 ### 5.2 Non-Gaussian kernels

 There's nothing special in the Gaussian Blur filter when it comes to image decomposition as we've seen it so far.
-Whatever you use, provided that you subtract the Original with the _"processed"_ version and you put the result on top of the filtered in Linear Light, you're going to get the Original back.
-You can try silly filters if you want to prove it:
+Provided that you subtract[^subtract] the Original with the _"processed"_ version and you put the result on top of the filtered in Linear Light, you're going to get the Original back.
+You can try silly filters if you want:

+[^subtract]: I keep using "subtract" as a verb, but you should use the more appropriate Apply Image to the document's bit depth.

 ![](img/Crystallize.jpg)